pocomane/brewed-in-the-apocalypse/bita-tasty.md

 The PCs are caught up in a tense and hectic situation when one of them fails a roll.

-The World doesn't want to make a complicated situation even more difficult, so instead, they look at their notes.
+The Scenarist doesn't want to make a complicated situation even more difficult, so instead, they look at their notes.
 It turns out that a band of marauders was supposed to attack the village, sooner or later, and there was even an Hourglass tracking it.
-The World thus opts to advance that Hourglass.
-Nothing needs to be described right now, or at least not while the PCs are so fervently engaged, but the game state has changed and the World will somehow communicate it as soon as the PCs get out of the immediate pickle.
+The Scenarist thus opts to advance that Hourglass.
+Nothing needs to be described right now, or at least not while the PCs are so fervently engaged, but the game state has changed and the Scenarist will somehow communicate it as soon as the PCs get out of the immediate pickle.

 ```